cslant/github-project-php-docs/support/feature-requests.md

 title: Feature Requests | GitHub Project PHP
 description: Request new features for the GitHub Project PHP.
 Request new features for the GitHub Project PHP.
 Get the list of all feature requests available in the GitHub Project PHP.
 keywords: ['github project php', 'feature requests', 'new features', 'request new features', 'feature requests for GitHub Project PHP']
-tags: ['Feature Requests', 'New features', 'Requests', 'GitHub Project PHP Feature', 'Support']
+tags: ['Feature Requests', 'New features', 'Requests', 'GitHub Project PHP Feature', 'Support', 'features']
 ---

 <head>